jarp0l/CTF-Writeups/CSICTF 2020/OSINT/Shaken/README.md

 <h5>Given file:</h5> <I>None</I><br />
 <hr>
 <h2>Solution:</h2>
-<p>Since I did not know a thing about any story of watch or a movie where such activity takes place.
-So I tried searching sometimes a small portion of the paragraph and sometimes the complete paragraph.
+<p>Since I did not know a thing about any story related to watch or a movie where such activity takes place, so I tried searching sometimes a small portion of the paragraph and sometimes the complete paragraph.
 I also searched the title.
 After some scrolling and reading I was sure that the title and the description hinted towards the James Bond movie <strong>Skyfall</strong>.
 I read the plot of the movie and found the name of the successor to James Bond's boss: Gareth Mallory.
 Hence the flag for this challenge was:
 </p>

 ```